turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 As some properties, such as particle system extents and particle capacities are immutable, this is the only way of easily effecting such changes for current systems in use.

-Existing references to particle instances will remain valid, with the existing particle isntance objects re-used for the replaced systems.
+Existing references to particle instances will remain valid, with the existing particle instance objects re-used for the replaced systems.

 Emitters of the new instance will all be enabled, this is not intended for use with short-lived effects that are already created.

 **Syntax** ::

-    manager.replaceArchetype(oldArchetype, newArchetype);
+    particleManager.replaceArchetype(oldArchetype, newArchetype);

 ``oldArchetype``
     The old particle archetype.
 All instances of this archetype will be modified in-place to make use of the new archetype.